Yomguithereal/afscrap/README.md

-+ 3) (Optional) Compile results to text
+###(Optional) Compile results to text

 If you decided to store your results in a mongo database, you may want to obtain only textual information from the threads you gathered.

 The third tool will therefore parse a result database and create text files from it.

 Example: